carwynteifion/Milestone-Project-1-UCFD/README.md

 ## Frameworks, Libraries and Programs used
 1. Balsamiq - used in the design process to draw the site's wireframes.
-2. Google Fonts - used to import the INSERT FONTS HERE fonts into the style.css file.
+2. Google Fonts - used to import the Noto Sans JP and Exo fonts.
 3. Font Awesome - used to add icons on each page of the site to improve UX.
 4. Git - used for version control via Gitpod.
 The terminal was used to commit and push code to GitHub.
 5. GitHub - used to store the project's pushed code from Git.